 The following tables set forth selected consolidated financial data for the periods and at the dates indicated.
-The selected consolidated statements of comprehensive income data for the years ended December 31, 2018, 2017 and 2016 and selected consolidated balance sheets data as of December 31, 2018 and 2017 are derived from our audited consolidated financial statements included in Item 8.
-"Financial Statements and Supplementary Data" of this Annual Report on Form 10-K. The selected consolidated statements of comprehensive income data for the years ended December 31, 2016 and 2014 are derived from our audited consolidated statements of comprehensive income data for the years ended December 31, 2018 and 2014 are derived from our audited consolidated financial statements not included in this report.
+The selected consolidated statements of comprehensive income data for the years ended December 31, 2017, 2016 and 2015 and selected consolidated balance sheets data as of December 31, 2017 and 2016 are derived from our audited consolidated financial statements included in Item 8.
+"Financial Statements and Supplementary Data" of this Annual Report on Form 10-K. The selected consolidated statements of comprehensive income data for the years ended December 31, 2014 and 2013 and selected consolidated balance sheet data as of December 31, 2015, 2014 and 2013 are derived from our audited consolidated financial statements not included in this report.